Skip to main content

 $65,400

-Projected Annual Savings (pre-tax)
+Projected annual savings (pre-tax)

 $60,400

-Actual cash impact after recouping the upfront investment.
+Cash impact after recouping the upfront investment.

 Actual impact depends on your tax situation and how savings are applied.